-Compared to "the comparator," (clofarabine in pediatric ALL, SCHOLAR-1 chemotherapy regimens in B-cell NHL) there is significant uncertainty about the long-term risk of serious side effects of this intervention.
+Compared to "the comparator," there is significant uncertainty about the long-term risk of serious side effects of this intervention.

-Compared to "the comparator," (clofarabine in pediatric ALL, SCHOLAR-1 chemotherapy regimens in B-cell NHL) there is significant uncertainty about the magnitude or durability of the long-term benefits of this intervention.
+Compared to "the comparator," there is significant uncertainty about the magnitude or durability of the long-term benefits of this intervention.

 There are additional contextual considerations that should have an important role in judgments of the value of this intervention.